Particular/docs.particular.net/nservicebus/upgrades/externalize-encryption.md

 ## Compatibility

-The NServiceBus.Encryption.MessageProperty package is partially compatible with endpoints using NServiceBus core's encryption functionality:
+The NServiceBus.Encryption.MessageProperty package is partially compatible with endpoints using NServiceBus package's encryption functionality:

 ### Sending and receiving using NServiceBus.Encryption.MessageProperty
-* NServiceBus.Encryption.MessageProperty can de- and encrypt all messages with message properties of type `NServiceBus.WireEncryptedString`.
+* NServiceBus.Encryption.MessageProperty can decrypt and encrypt all messages with message properties of type `NServiceBus.WireEncryptedString`.
-* NServiceBus.Encryption.MessageProperty can de- and encrypt all messages with message properties of type `NServiceBus.Encryption.MessageProperty.WireEncryptedString`.
+* NServiceBus.Encryption.MessageProperty can decrypt and encrypt all messages with message properties of type `NServiceBus.Encryption.MessageProperty.WireEncryptedString`.
-* NServiceBus.Encryption.MessageProperty can de- and encrypt all messages using an encrypted property convention.
+* NServiceBus.Encryption.MessageProperty can decrypt and encrypt all messages using an encrypted property convention.

-### Sending and receiving using NServiceBus core
+### Sending and receiving using NServiceBus
-* NServiceBus can de- and encrypt all messages with message properties of type `NServiceBus.WireEncryptedString`.
+* NServiceBus can decrypt and encrypt all messages with message properties of type `NServiceBus.WireEncryptedString`.
-* NServiceBus can de- and encrypt all messages using an encrypted property convention.
+* NServiceBus can decrypt and encrypt all messages using an encrypted property convention.
-* NServiceBus.Encryption.MessageProperty **cannot** de- and encrypt messages with message properties of type `NServiceBus.Encryption.MessageProperty.WireEncryptedString`.
+* NServiceBus.Encryption.MessageProperty **cannot** decrypt and encrypt messages with message properties of type `NServiceBus.Encryption.MessageProperty.WireEncryptedString`.

 When migrating endpoints to use the NServiceBus.Encryption.MessageProperty package, message contracts should only be updated to use the `NServiceBus.Encryption.MessageProperty.WireEncryptedString` property type when all endpoints are migrated.